 According to Jensen (1986), the payment of dividends reduces the power of managers by diminishing the amount of resources available to them.
 To prevent resources from leaving the firm, managers look to invest these funds in projects to maintain responsibility over them, and as a consequence, maintain their power in the company.
-However, to retain these resources, it is necessary to promise higher future returns to the shareholders, since they will only be willing to forgo dividends now when there is an outlook for increased gains in the future.
-This promise of higher returns is not always easy to keep, so earnings management serves as an instrument to mollify the shareholders and preserve the positions of the managers involved.
-These circumstances companies to grow beyond their optimal size.
+However, to retain these resources, it is necessary to promise higher future returns to the shareholders, since they the shareholders and preserve the positions of the managers involved.
+These circumstances cause companies to grow beyond their optimal size.
 However, according to Chung, Firth & Kim (2005), bad investments are eventually revealed by the firm's future results.
 Investments that do not maximize shareholder wealth can reduce the stock price and trigger efforts by shareholders to dislodge managers.
 Therefore, to camouflage the impact of investments with negative NPV, managers use accounting procedures to increase earnings.
 This "increase" soothes investors and boosts the firm's stock price in the short run.